Memuya/fabdb-php-sdk/README.md

 ## Response Format
 You can change the response format to one of the following.
 By default, `Fab::RESPONSE_FORMAT_JSON` is used.

+**Please note** that the API does not seem to honor this parameter so all responses are currently returned as `JSON`.

 ```php
 // This method can take one of the following: